 Multi-MCP Architecture

-MCP grew from a Claude-only feature into a Linux Foundation standard in 18 months.
+MCP grew from a Claude-only feature into a Linux Foundation hosted project in roughly thirteen months — donated to the new Agentic AI Foundation in December 2025.
 The patterns that emerged around composing multiple servers are different from what the spec anticipated — and the hidden cost of connecting everything is real.

-§ 00 · FROM LOCAL PROTOTYPE TO A STANDARD18 months from Claude-only to Linux Foundation
+§ 00 · FROM LOCAL PROTOTYPE TO A STANDARD~13 months from Claude-only to Linux Foundation

 Anthropic introduced MCP in late 2024 as a way for Claude Desktop to talk to local tools through a JSON-RPC server.
 That’s the same shape almost every text-editor plugin had been using for years, lifted into the LLM era.
 It worked, and it spread fast.